OpenEvalProject/evals/manuscripts/elife-81980/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04rq5mt64 Program in Neuroscience, University of Maryland School of Medicine Baltimore United States
+1. Program in Neuroscience, University of Maryland School of Medicine Baltimore United States ([ROR:04rq5mt64](https://ror.org/04rq5mt64))
-2. https://ror.org/04rq5mt64 Department of Anatomy and Neurobiology, University of Maryland School of Medicine Baltimore United States
+2. Department of Anatomy and Neurobiology, University of Maryland School of Medicine Baltimore United States ([ROR:04rq5mt64](https://ror.org/04rq5mt64))
-3. https://ror.org/02v51f717 State Key Laboratory of Membrane Biology, Peking University School of Life Sciences; PKU-IDG/McGovern Institute for Brain Research; Peking-Tsinghua Center for Life Sciences Beijing China
+3. State Key Laboratory of Membrane Biology, Peking University School of Life Sciences; PKU-IDG/McGovern Institute for Brain Research; Peking-Tsinghua Center for Life Sciences Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))

 † Corresponding author

 ## Abstract

 Midbrain and striatal dopamine signals have been extremely well characterized over the past several decades, yet novel dopamine signals and functions in reward learning and motivation continue to emerge.
 A similar characterization of real-time sub-second dopamine signals in areas outside of the striatum has been limited.
 Recent advances in fluorescent sensor technology and fiber photometry permit the measurement of dopamine binding correlates, which can divulge basic functions of dopamine signaling in non-striatal dopamine terminal regions, like the dorsal bed nucleus of the stria terminalis (dBNST).
-Here, we record GRAB DA signals in the dBNST during a Pavlovian lever autoshaping task.
-We observe greater Pavlovian cue-evoked dBNST GRAB DA signals in sign-tracking (ST) compared to goal-tracking/intermediate (GT/INT) rats and the magnitude of cue-evoked dBNST GRAB DA signals decreases immediately following reinforcer-specific satiety.
+Here, we record GRABDA signals in the dBNST during a Pavlovian lever autoshaping task.
+We observe greater Pavlovian cue-evoked dBNST GRABDA signals in sign-tracking (ST) compared to goal-tracking/intermediate (GT/INT) rats and the magnitude of cue-evoked dBNST GRABDA signals decreases immediately following reinforcer-specific satiety.
 When we deliver unexpected rewards or omit expected rewards, we find that dBNST dopamine signals encode bidirectional reward prediction errors in GT/INT rats, but only positive prediction errors in ST rats.
 Since sign- and goal-tracking approach strategies are associated with distinct drug relapse vulnerabilities, we examined the effects of experimenter-administered fentanyl on dBNST dopamine associative encoding.
 Systemic fentanyl injections do not disrupt cue discrimination but generally potentiate dBNST dopamine signals.
 These results reveal multiple dBNST dopamine correlates of learning and motivation that depend on the Pavlovian approach strategy employed.

 ## Introduction